The Seven AIAG-VDA FMEA Steps

 To see this logic applied to a real manufacturing process, view the FMEA example.

-Step 1: Define Process Step
+Practical Analysis: Define the Process Step

-The first step is to decompose the manufacturing or operational process into discrete steps.
+Begin by decomposing the manufacturing or operational process into discrete steps.
 Each step should represent a single operation or activity that transforms an input into an output.

 For each step, define: